 Any waste produced while a patient is treated at home by a nurse or member of the NHS is classified as the healthcare professional's waste and should not be left with the patient.
 The council is under no obligation to take such waste.

 If the patient treats themselves at home, the waste is considered their own.
 This is only considered clinical waste if a particular risk has been identified.
 Please note that incontinence pads and disposable nappies are not regarded as clinical waste.

 How to arrange a clinical collection

 If this is a new request for a clinical collection, a referral is required from a GP or hospital before it can be approved.

-If you have been referred then please complete our clinical collection request form.
-If you have not been referred please do not complete this application form.
+If you have been referred then please fill in our clinical collection request form.
+If you have not been referred, please do not use this form.
 You will need to contact your GP to arrange for a referral.